staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 * **Body** - This tab shows the data returned by the server for the fields mentioned in the query.
 * **Wrap lines** - Select the wrap lines icon <img alt="Search icon" src="https://assets.postman.com/postman-docs/icons/wrap-lines-icon-v10-20.jpg#icon" width="18px"> to convert long lines of text into multiple lines so they don't extend beyond the boundary of the response section.
 * **Search** - Select the search icon <img alt="Search icon" src="https://assets.postman.com/postman-docs/icon-search-v9.jpg#icon" width="16px"> to look for specific elements within the response.
-* **Headers** - This tab shows headers returned by the server, which typically consist of additional information about the execution.
+* **Headers** - This tab shows headers returned by the server, which typically include information about the execution.
 * **Test results** - This tab shows results for assertions you write in the scripts section.
 Based on the test script, the results can be one of three types: Passed, Failed, or Skipped.

-## Multiple responses
+### Multiple responses

 While executing a subscription-type query that returns multiple responses over a persistent connection, the response section shows these responses as a stream.